 Child and Family Care

-- Q: Are employees able to take paid time off under this temporary emergency paid time off policy because their children’s schools are only offering virtual instruction?
+- Q: Are employees able to take COVID-19 PTO because their children’s schools are only offering virtual instruction?

 - A: Yes.
 When possible, departments are encouraged to allow employees to work remotely and be flexible with arrangements.

 - If remote work is not possible, employees may use the temporary emergency paid time off banks (up to 80 hours for full-time employees) or existing time off policies.

 - Q: My child’s school is open, but I’m concerned about safety because of COVID-19.
 Can I use COVID-19 PTO instead?